StorjOld/dataserv/README.md

 # What is this?

 Federated server for getting, pushing, and auditing data on untrusted nodes.
+Primarily used for capacity tests for [Test Group B](http://storj.io/earlyaccess), as well as federated server based file transfer.